13 May 2019

 Are you going abroad soon?
 That's great!
 Are you wondering which payment method to choose?
 Do you need to use a credit card or continue to use your regular debit card?
 Here is a very practical overview of the possibilities available to you:

-- If you are travelling within Europe, you can make all your payments using your debit card, since Maestro is automatically activated in certain countries.
+You can make all your payments using your debit card, since Maestro is automatically activated in certain countries.
 Which ones?
-Find out in this recap.
+Find out in this list.
 However, please be aware that if you are planning to hire a car or buy something to eat on the plane, you may find that only credit cards are accepted.

 You can use your credit card virtually anywhere in the world.
 Outside the EU, it will be accepted in bars, restaurants and other shops without needing to be activated in advance.
 However, avoid withdrawing cash using this credit card, because the fees can be high.